-For all other observers a common account called "obs2" can be used (ask the operator for the actual password).
-The toolbox performs some basic baselevel subtraction and filtering of strong radiofrequency interference (RFI) signals.
-Some parameters can be modified by hand if needed (see Reduction of pointing measurements for toolbox options).
+The subscans are combined to a MBFITS map with "toolbox" on the "observer3" PC in Effelsberg (login as "nod2", ask the operator for the actual password), including baselevel subtraction and filtering of strong radio-frequency interference (RFI) signals.
+Some parameters can be modified by hand if needed.
 Transformation into NOD2 format, restoration of multi-horn data, transformation into right ascension/declination coordinates and Gaussian fitting for calibrators is done by dedicated automatic pipelines developed for each receiver.

-The pipeline scripts can be found in /opt/actual_scripts/ There are scripts for cal maps that are called ketXXcal.script and perform an additional Gaussian fitting to check the (polarization) calibration.
+The pipeline scripts can be found in /home/nod2/aktuelle_scripts/ There are scripts for cal maps that are called ketXXcal.script and perform an additional Gaussian fitting to check the (polarization) calibration.
 Scripts for target maps are called ketXXmap.script.
 The XX is some acronym for each receiver mostly the wavelength in cm or mm.
 For the 6cm receiver there are scripts with "db" for double beam and "sb" single beam reduction.
 Just copy the script in your directory and call it with the scan number to be reduced.